tencent-quantum-lab/tensorcircuit/docs/source/faq.rst

 ..
 Warning::

-    Be caution that jit can be easily misused if the users are not familiar with jit mechnism, which may lead to:
+    Be caution that jit can be easily misused if the users are not familiar with jit mechanism, which may lead to:

         1. very slow performance due to recompiling/staging for each run,
         2. error when run function with jit,